ktap/ktap/doc/tutorial.md

 ## Syntax basics

 ktap's syntax is designed with the C language syntax in mind.
-Thi is for lowering the entry barrier for those C programmers who are working on kernel and other systems software.
+This is for lowering the entry barrier for C programmers who are working on the kernel or other systems software.

 * Variable declarations

-    The biggest syntax differences with C is that ktap is a dynamic typed language, so you won't need add any variable type declaration, just use the variable.
+    The biggest syntax differences with C is that ktap is a dynamically-typed language, so you won't need add any variable type declaration, just use the variable.
 * Functions